Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/python/console/README.md

 # Python console app

-This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for Python.
+This sample demonstrates various forms of speech recognition, intent recognition, speech synthesis, and translation using the Speech SDK for Python.

 ## Prerequisites